datacommunity/datacommunity.github.io/README.md

 ```

 JSON is very universal and can used to build HTML content as well as consumed by PowerShell and other APIs.
 We are essentially using it a data storage for this website.

+## Community Events
+The list of community events is currently available at https://datacommunity.events